Our POLAR webpage offers a range of information, documents and resources aimed at self-learning for general practice staff. Please browse and enjoy.

 More POLAR data mappings will be listed as they become available, or can be found within www.polarexplorer.org.au.

-The Quick Reference Guide (updated version coming soon) is a general overview of POLAR and points out the important components of the interface.
-You can also download a copy of the Quick Reference Guide.
+The Quick Reference Guide is a general overview of POLAR and points out the important components of the interface.
+You can also download a copy of the Quick Reference Guide (click on it and save).

 Frequently Asked Questions